charlottegiseleweil/pdm_report/src/03_Litt_review.md

 Frequency map (point 2 categorical)

 Animation is of great help in this case.
-Dynamic visualizations are very suited for displaying multiple spatial outputs, there are increasingly used to display results in the field of ABMs(*Note1*), encountering similar type of outputs [@ABMleelig].
+Dynamic visualizations are very suited for displaying multiple spatial outputs, there are increasingly used to display results in the field of ABMs[^1back], encountering similar type of outputs [@ABMleelig].

+[^1back]: Agent-based modeling (ABM), or indivisual-based modeling consist in representing phenomenas as dynamical systems of interacting agents, where an agent is a discrete and autonomous entity.
+Their individual behaviors are encoded, resulting in outputs describing the the agents' interactions that are used to describe complex systems.
+These systems can be a  variety of processes, phenomena, and situations in any field. [@ABM_intro] In the context of this work, ABM is of interest because of the high volume of multidimensional output data (induces by Monte Carlo sampling), the visualization and statistical analysis of these outputs can be applied.

 Visual comparisons of maps is efficient and not too intense cognitively for human perception.
 However, it fails to rank quantitatively the results, nor is adapted to an important number of maps.
 Screening through hundreds of maps produced is not a viable option.
 Therefore, other solutions must be considered.